jmwohl/Openframe-JSClientDocs/source/index.md

 Results are always returned ordered by accuracy score.

 # Address formats
 Geocodio allows you to geocode addresses, cities or zip codes.
 A street address needs to have either a zip OR a city/state combination.
 If a city is provided without a state, Geocodio will automatically guess and add the state based on what it most likely might be.
+Geocodio also understands shorthands for both streets and cities, e.g. *NYC*, *SF*, etc. are acceptable city names.

 Addresses that are used with the geocoding API need to be predictably formatted.
 Here are some examples of valid addresses: